SMETA Audit Checklist

-A SMETA checklist is an audit tool used across various industries—manufacturing, agriculture, engineering, service providers, and intermediaries—to assess performance of the four pillars prior to annual or biennial SMETAs.
-SMETA checklists aim to help suppliers perform self-assessments, determine strengths and areas of improvement, and achieve greater visibility into their supply chain.
+A SMETA audit checklist is a tool used across various industries to assess performance of the four pillars prior to annual or biennial SMETAs.
+These industries include manufacturing, agriculture, engineering, service providers, and intermediaries.
+SMETA 6.1 checklists aim to help suppliers perform self-assessments, determine strengths and areas of improvement, and achieve greater visibility into their supply chain.

 “Ethical business conduct is, at its core, a principles-based or values-based approach to the way an organization operates,” said Andrew Blasi, Director of a leading international trade and regulatory affairs consulting firm.